Should I put my video into a label or a page?

 - Your video should now be the new size.

-How can I convert my video file to another format?
+How can I convert my video file to an .FLV or other format?

 - However, if it is a large video file or you want to do the conversion off line, then the free Any Video Converter (a downloadable program) will convert most video formats to most others.